-More recently, Ansótegui et al. [2] proposed a set of instance generators, including one which was specifically designed to produce 'industrial-like' instances that exhibit some of the same statistical properties as real-world industrial instances.
-Another industrial-like instance generator was presented by Burg et al. [8], which combines small segments of instances from real-world instances to produce new instances.1 Finally, Järvisalo et al. [19] proposed an instance generator derived from finding optimal circuits for simultaneously computing ensembles of Boolean functions.
+More recently, Ansotegui et al. [4] proposed a set of instance generators, including one which was specifically designed to produce 'industrial-like' instances that exhibit some of the same statistical properties as real-world industrial instances.
+Another industrial-like instance generator was presented by Burg et al. [9], which combines small segments of instances from real-world instances to produce new instances.3 Finally, Järvisalo et al. [20] proposed an instance generator derived from finding optimal circuits for simultaneously computing ensembles of Boolean functions.
 While this last generator makes no specific claims of industrial-like properties, its instances are derived from (random) circuits and so we speculate that they may share properties with industrial instances derived from (real-world) circuits.

-1 Unfortunately, this instance generator is not publicly available.
+3 Unfortunately, this instance generator is not publicly available.

-Here, we propose a new approach for assessing instance generators - and, indeed, arbitrary sets of instances - in terms of how useful they are as proxies for real-world instances during the development SAT solvers.
-(Actually, our approach is not specific to SAT, and generalises to other problems in a straightforward manner).
-In particular, we motivate and define a new metric, Q-score, to measure the extent to which optimising the performance on a given instance set results in performance improvements on a set of target instances used for testing purposes (e.q.) in the context of a competition or real-world application).
-Q-score is particularly useful in situations where benchmark sets that are known a priori to be good proxies for the target instances are either not available (e.g., becausethe supply of target instances is too limited) or not usable for performance optimisation (e.g., because they are too difficult).
+Here, we propose a new approach for assessing instance generators - and, indeed, arbitrary sets of instances - in terms of how useful they are as proxies for real-world instances during the development SAT solvers (Actually, our approach is not specific to SAT, and generalises to other problems in a straightforward manner).
+In particular, we motivate and define a new metric, Q-score, to measure the extent to which optimising the performance on a given instance set results in performance improvements on a set of target instances used for testing purposes (e.g., in the context of a competition or real-world application).
+Q-score is particularly useful in situations where benchmark sets that are known a priori to be good proxies for the target instances are either not available (e.g., because the supply of target instances is too limited) or not usable for performance optimisation (e.g., because they are too difficult).
 We note that this premise provides the core motivation for developing random generators for 'industrial-like' SAT instances.
 It also stands in contrast to standard situations in machine learning, where the data used for training a prediction or classification procedure is typically representative of the testing data used for assessing the performance of the trained procedure.
 This latter observation is relevant, because the development of a SAT solver resembles a training process in machine learning in that both aim at optimising performance on certain classes of input data.
-This aspect of solver development is captured in the notion of automated algorithm configuration, an approach that has proven to be very effective for the development of high-performance SAT solvers [16, 21, 28, 29].
+This aspect of solver development is captured in the notion of automated algorithm configuration, an approach that has proven to be very effective for the development of high-performance SAT solvers [17,22,30,29].

-We define the Q-score in Sect.
-2, and then use it to measure the usefulness of benchmark sets obtained from four instance generators with respect to three industrial target sets using two different highly parametric solvers.
-In Sect.
-3, we describe the three target sets and the four generators used in our experiments: an 'industrial-like' generator proposed by Ansótegui et al. [2], the ensemblecircuit generator from [19], a 'fuzzing' tool for debugging SAT solvers [7], and a reference uniform random 3-CNF generator [9].
-Also in Sect.
-3, we provide details on the two highly parametric algorithms LINGELING [6] and SPEAR [5], and on the way in which we configured these using two fundamentally different configurators: PARAMILS [17,18], and SMAC [15].
-The results from our experiments, reported in Sect.
-4, indicate that the 'industrial-like' generator proposed in [2] is not generally suitable as a proxy during SAT solver development, while the ensemble-circuit generator from [19] can indeed produce useful instances.
-In Sect.
-5 we summarise the insights gained from our work and propose some avenues for future research.
+We define the Q-score in Section 2, and then use it to measure the usefulness of benchmark sets obtained from four instance generators with respect to three industrial target sets using two different highly parametric solvers.
+In Section 3, we describe the three target sets and the four generators used in our experiments: an 'industrial-like' generator proposed by Ansótegui et al. [2], the ensemble-circuit generator from [20], a 'fuzzing' tool for debugging SAT solvers [8], and a reference uniform random 3-CNF generator [10].
+Also in Section 3, we provide details on the two highly parametric algorithms LINGELING [7] and SPEAR [6], and on the way in which we configured these using two fundamentally different configurators: PARAMILS [19,18], and SMAC [16].
+The results from our experiments, reported in Section 4, indicate that the 'industrial-like' generator proposed in [2] is not generally suitable as a proxy during SAT solver development, while the ensemble-circuit generator from [20] can indeed produce useful instances.
+In Section 5 we summarise the insights gained from our work and propose some avenues for future research.